master-of-zen/Av1an/README.md

                             (Default: AOMENC: 2, rav1e: 1, SVT-AV1: 2, VPX: 2)
                             At current moment 2nd pass rav1e not working

-    -a   --audio_params     FFmpeg audio settings flags (Default: copy audio from source to output)
-                            Example: -a '-c:a libopus -b:a  64k'

     -w   --workers          Override number of workers.

     --resume                If encode was stopped/quit resumes encode with saving all progress